Considerations When Learning Additive Explanations for Black-Box Models: Experiments

-We selected five data sets to evaluate our approach: two UCI data sets (Bikeshare and Magic), a Loan risk scoring data set from an online lending company \citep{lendingclub}, the 2018 FICO Explainable ML Challenge's credit data set \citep{ficochallenge}, and the pneumonia data set analyzed by \cite{caruana2015intelligible}.
-Table \ref{table:all_students_2h} presents the fidelity (how well does the student reproduce the teacher scores) and accuracy (how well does the student perform on the original task on independent test data) results for different global explanations of the 2H neural nets.
+\paragraph{\textbf{Hypothesis:}} A gap in accuracy between explanations and the original models is expected.
+Distilled explanations should generally be more accurate than non-distilled explanations.

-We defer an in-depth discussion to Appendix \ref{app:comparing}, and here we only summarize the highlights.
-For all datasets, SAT and SAS are equivalent or better than the other methods both in accuracy and fidelity, meaning that 1) they are better at representing the teacher, and 2) predictions made with them will be more accurate.
-Additionally, both SAS and SAT tend to obtain similar results, and none of them has an obvious edge over the other.
+\paragraph{\textbf{Setup:}} We selected five data sets: two UCI data sets (Bikeshare and Magic), a Loan risk scoring data set from an online lending company \cite{lendingclub}, the 2018 FICO Explainable ML Challenge's credit data set \cite{fico2018}, and the pneumonia data set analyzed by \cite{caruana2015intelligible}.
+A 2H-512,512 neural net is used as the main black-box model.
+We quantitatively compare the accuracy of different types of global explanations on these data sets: distilled vs non-distilled explanations (\eg SAT vs gSHAP) and additive vs non-additive explanations (\eg SAT vs SAT+pairs or decision trees).
+We also compare the effect of explicitly modeling interactions in the explanation.